FBlade/salespark-mongo-repo-utils/README.md

 ### Cache injection (optional)

 Provide an object with the interface `{ get(key), put(key, value, ttlMs), del(key), keys() }`.
-If the provided cache doesn't have the required `get` function, it falls back to a no-op cache.
+If the provided cache doesn't have the required functions, it falls back to the built-in MemoryCache.
-If no cache is provided, reads run uncached and writes still work (they will try to invalidate only if a cache exists).
+If you want to disable caching entirely, inject a no-op cache (example below).

 ```js
 db.setCache({